pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/11-Structures/structures_tutorial.md

 	};@CODE_END@

 	<p><b>Typedef structure declaration</b></p>
 	<p>The typedef structure declaration differs from the tagged structure declaration in two ways.
-First, the keyword ëtypedefí added to the beginning of the definition.
+First, the keyword ‚Äòtypedef‚Äô added to the beginning of the definition.
 Second, an identifier is required at the end of the block and before the semicolon</p>
 	<!-- <img src="/pioneercoders/resources/images/CPointers8.png"> -->
 	<p><b>Syntax</b></p>
 	@CODE_START@@C@typedef struct